sanket1105/LangGraph/README.md

 - **ReAct Agent**: Implements the ReAct (Reasoning and Acting) pattern with mathematical tools
 - **Memory Agent**: Demonstrates agent memory and state management
 - **Basic Bot**: Simple bot implementation for basic interactions
+- **Drafter**: An interactive document drafting and editing agent that helps users create and modify documents

 ### Graph Examples